NetanelBasal/nb-choices/README.md

 ```

 #### Configuration
-The default configurations for `nb-choices` for selects are:
+The default configurations of `nb-choices` for selects are:
 ```ts
 {
   placeholderValue: context.placeholder,